-Our total annual CO_2e emissions are calculated at the end of the year.
-The emissions figure is then compared against our restated 2010 baseline, which is 146,248 tonnes CO_2e .
+Our total annual $CO_2$ e emissions are calculated at the end of the year.
+The emissions figure is then compared against our restated 2010 baseline, which is 146,248 tonnes $CO_2$ e.
 The difference between the baseline and the annual figure is expressed as a percentage difference.
-Our long term target is 50% reduction by 2020 and 70% by 2030 from the 2010 baseline.
+Our long-term target is 50% reduction by 2020 and 70% by 2030 from the 2010 baseline.

-7.5 KPI: Water consumption (m3) - absolute
+7.5 KPI: Water consumption (m) - absolute

-Water is measured or converted into m3.
+Water is measured or converted into m.
 We report data where it is reported to Aviva Group by the Aviva markets.
 Where actual data from meter readings and invoices is not available but we are able to estimate or extrapolate data with a high level of confidence, we will do so.
 This extrapolation will be done on a per m2 floor space basis.
 This extrapolation may occur within a market where partial data is available, or where there is no data available from a market with similar characteristics to the one in question.
+In instances where there is no market with similar characteristics and no partial data available, no data is reported for these markets.